Southwest Indian Ridge: Andrew Bain TF

-A series of fracture zones — Du Toit, Andrew Bain, Marion, and Prince Edward — offsets the SWIR 1230 km between 45°S,35°E—53°S,27°E. The largest of these, the 750 km long-long Andrew Bain FZ, is where the Nubia-Somalia boundary intersects the SWIR.

-The active section of the Andrew Bain TF represents the largest age-offset (65 Ma) of any oceanic transform fault and it's also the widest (120 km).
+A series of fracture zones – Du Toit, Andrew Bain, Marion, and Prince Edward – offsets the SWIR 1230 km between 45°S,35°E and 53°S,27°E. The largest of these, the 750 km long-long Andrew Bain FZ, is where the Nubia-Somalia boundary intersects the SWIR.
+The active section of the Andrew Bain TF represents the largest age-offset (65 Ma) of any oceanic transform fault and it is also the widest (120 km).
 Its extension extends south from the Mozambique Escarpment (between the Mozambique Ridge and Basin) to the Astrid Ridge off Antarctica.
 East of the Andrew Bain TF is the "Marion Swell", the geoid high of the Southern Ocean, between 35°E and 50.5°E, and the Madagascar Plateau and the Del Cano Rise.
 The SWIR crosses the flank of the swell before reaching the Marion hotspot at 36°E.

 Marion Island, where the Marion hotspot is located, lies 250 km from the SWIR on 28 Ma crust.
 Bouvet Island, located 300 km from the Bouvet triple junction and 55 km from the SWIR, is located on 7 Ma crust, though the exact location of the Bouvet hotspot has not been determined.